ankraft/onem2mlib/README.md

 ### LXML
 In addition you need to install the [lxml](http://lxml.de) library:

+#### Using pip
-- Install it with
+Install it with:

 	pip3 install lxml

-- You might need to install some additional libraries:
+You might need to install some additional libraries:

 	apt-get install libxml2-dev libxslt1-dev

+#### Using a package manager
-- This might take a very long time on a small system.
-Alternative you may install with the package manager
+All this might take a very long time on a small system (such as a Raspberry Pi).
+Alternative you may install the library with the help of a package manager:

 	sudo apt-get install python3-lxml

 ## Usage